How To Get A Marijuana Card Online In Nevada

 Nevada Medical Marijuana Qualifying Conditions

 In order to take part in Nevada’s medical marijuana program, you must be officially diagnosed with one of a short list of medical conditions.
+The list is not as tight as it appears, with conditions including pain, anxiety and depression often directly linked to other conditions.

 The following are the only currently approved conditions for the legal medicinal use of marijuana or marijuana products in Nevada: